bml-research/data_analysis_bml/portfolio_example/01_example_portfolio.md

 ### Beyond the Basics

-The example portfolio is a solid foundation, aiming for a 7.5-8.0.
+The example portfolio is a solid foundation, aiming for a 7.5.
 To achieve an even higher score, consider these enhancements:

 - **Go Beyond Basic Analysis**: Don't just present descriptive statistics.
-Dive deeper with more advanced analytical techniques (for example, include statistical tests, basic predictive modeling such as linear regression) if applicable).
+Dive deeper with more advanced analytical techniques (for example, include statistical tests, basic predictive modeling such as linear regression) if applicable.
 - **Expand Your Visualizations**: While standard plots (histograms, bar charts, scatter plots) are necessary, incorporating additional, more complex plot types can significantly boost your score.
 Think about:
     - Radar charts for comparing multiple quantitative variables of a few items.
     - Bubble charts to visualize three dimensions of data in a two-dimensional plot.
     - Heatmaps for complex correlation matrices or categorical relationships.
     - Or by creatively utilizing other advanced or less common plot types from the extensive libraries offered by tools like Excel and R's ggplot2.

 ### Submission